tomlpieper/SPACE-RAIDERS/README.md

 # SPACE-RAIDERS

 ## Developers Note

+Project idea and implementation by Tom Pieper.
+MatrikelNr: 982845

 This Repo contains my whole final version of the course project: Introduction to Unity.
 As I already spoke to Jule Bufler regarding the missing Git-History of my project, I try to make my development process and structure of this project very clear in this README as well as in the comments inside the C#-Scripts.